PTsolvers/JustRelax.jl/README.md

     xci, xvi = lazy_grid(di, li, ni; origin=origin) # nodes at the center and vertices of the cells dt       = Inf
 ```
-Initialisation of the physical domain and the grid.
-As `JustRelax.jl` is utilising [ImplicitGlobalGrid.jl](https://github.com/omlins/ImplicitGlobalGrid.jl), the grid can be `MPIAWARE` through setting the grid steps in x- and y- direction to ` di = @. li / (nx_g(),ny_g())`.
-This makes it a global grid and the grid steps are automatically distributed over the MPI processes.
+Initialisation of the Rheology utilising [GeoParams.jl](https://github.com/JuliaGeodynamics/GeoParams.jl).
+The Rheology can be taylored to the specific problem with different creep laws and material parameters (see [GeoParams.jl](https://github.com/JuliaGeodynamics/GeoParams.jl)) or the miniapps in the [convection folder](miniapps/convection).

 ```julia
     # Physical properties using GeoParams ----------------